durkinza/cdk-networkfirewall-l2/API.md

 - *Type:* aws-cdk-lib.aws_networkfirewall.CfnRuleGroup.RuleOptionProperty[]
 - *Default:* undefined

-Additional settings for a stateful rule, provided as keywords and setttings.
+Additional settings for a stateful rule, provided as keywords and settings.

 ---